-- When creating a Scratch Org with Copado DX and then using it as an Org credential in a User Story:
+- When creating a Scratch Org with Copado DX and then using it as a credential in a User Story:

 - An error message will be displayed in red on the commit page.
 You will be able to commit changes and use the Refresh All Metadata button, but not the Refresh Recent Changes button.

-If there's an ongoing metadata refresh meaning that the metadata attachment is being created either because org credentials filter where updated or because a full refresh was started, the Refresh Recent Changes button will be disabled until that operation finishes and the following message will be displayed: "The Org Credential does not have a child "MetaData" attachment or an "All Metadata" refresh is in progress.
-Check your Org Credential for more information"
+If there's an ongoing metadata refresh meaning that the metadata attachment is being created either because credentials filter where updated or because a full refresh was started, the Refresh Recent Changes button will be disabled until that operation finishes and the following message will be displayed: "The Credential does not have a child "MetaData" attachment or an "All Metadata" refresh is in progress.
+Check your Credential for more information"

 Limitations and Considerations of Auto-Select Changes

 Components Not Supported For the Auto-select Changes Feature

 - There are components that don't have a last modified date provided by the Metadata API.
 Therefore, they will not be automatically selected by the auto-select changes button.
 Here are some examples of these type of components:

 - Custom Tab

 - Standard Value Set

-- Salesforce standard Custom Object (like Opportunity) and Custom Field (like Account.AnnualRevenue).
+- Salesforce standard Custom Objects (like Opportunity) and Custom Fields (like Account.AnnualRevenue).

 - Vlocity Components are also not supported by auto-select changes since the LastModifiedDate is not provided in these.